Skip to main content

 About Eric Pemper

 Eric Pemper founded CuraDebt in 2001.
-Over the past 24 years, his team has helped thousands of clients resolve credit card debt, personal loans, and tax obligations through settlement and negotiation.
-CuraDebt is BBB A+ Rated and Accredited, AADR-accredited, and staffed by IAPDA-certified debt arbitrators.
-Eric writes from the perspective of someone who has worked directly with, and against, every major creditor in the consumer debt space for over two decades.
+Over the past 25 years, CuraDebt has covered credit card debt, personal loans, and tax obligations.
+CuraDebt is BBB A+ Rated and Accredited, AADR-accredited, and works with IAPDA-certified debt arbitrators.
+Eric writes from over two decades of consumer debt industry experience.

-BBB A+ Rated AADR Member Shopper Approved Customer Lobby Founded 2001 1,600+ Verified Reviews LinkedIn
+BBB A+ Rated AADR Member Shopper Approved 1,600+ Verified 5-Star Reviews Founded 2001 LinkedIn